Leveraging Biosensors for Enhanced Family Dynamics: Strategies for Mental Health and Well-being in the Digital Age

 Abstract

-This paper investigates the integration of biosensors as innovative solutions for optimizing family dynamics and promoting mental health and well-being in the digital era.
+This study investigates the integration of biosensors as innovative solutions for optimizing family dynamics and promoting mental health and well-being in the digital era.
 By exploring the intersection of biosensor technology with family interactions, communication patterns, and conflict resolution strategies, this study offers practical insights and recommendations for leveraging biosensors to strengthen familial relationships and support individual mental health.
-Through a multidisciplinary approach combining psychology, sociology, and biosensor engineering, this paper provides actionable strategies for harnessing biosensor data to enhance family cohesion, resilience, and overall well-being in the context of modern technology-mediated family life.
+Through a multidisciplinary approach, combining psychology, sociology, and biosensor engineering, this study provides actionable strategies for harnessing biosensor data to enhance family cohesion, resilience, and overall well-being in the context of modern technology-mediated family life.

 Keywords: Biosensors, family dynamics, mental health, well-being, digital age, communication, conflict resolution, resilience, technology integration